 What does this have to do with dentistry?
 Stick with me, I promise it will become clear!
 My son’s phone powered down and crashed earlier in the day, and I made an appointment online for 4:25 the same day.
 We arrived at the appointment at 4:20 and we were told the appointment was bumped to 4:35.
 Ok.
 We waited along with other grumbling customers, most complaining they’d been waiting 45 minutes past their scheduled appointment time.
 Meanwhile, we watched the store “Genius” group (the tech support) running around the store helping customers.
 It was BUSY.
 WE were called at 4:50, problem diagnosed and solved, and we were out the door at 5:10.

-Contrast this with a story a friend told me last week about her experience visiting a emergency dental service.
+Contrast this with a story a friend told me last week about her experience visiting a emergency dental service that required a tooth-colored filling.
 She had a dental emergency, her regular dentist was unavailable but left the emergency dental service number on the voice mail, and she made an appointment.
 Outside the building of this office was metered parking with a maximum time of one hour.
 She arrived early to her appointment to fill out paperwork, and at her scheduled time of 1:15 the dentist came out to the reception area with her patient, an attractive male.
 The dentist then “flirted” with the patient for the next 15 minutes in front of my friend and using her scheduled time.
 When the dentist finally saw my friend, she noted during the exam “wow, I’ve never seen anything like THAT before!” and recommended she see her regular dentist on Monday.
 My friend was out the door within her metered-parking hour with an idea of what treatment would be needed from her regular dentist the following week.

 See a difference between the two stories?
 Both tell a tale of appointments delayed, both also end with finishing in an appropriate amount of time, but different experiences occurred based on customer service.
 Everywhere I go as a consumer or patient, I am always evaluating customer service.
 Aside from doing the best dentistry we can, in our office we also focus on how we serve each and every patient we see, and we are always looking for ways to improve.
 Running a dental office is a bit like working in the Apple store tech department.
 The customers would rather not be there, they hope the solution to the problem is quick, painless, and inexpensive, and everyone is in a hurry to leave.